caseybreen/censoc_scientific_data_code_release/README.md

 ### Replication Package

-The this repository includes code to replicate all figures and tables in the paper.
+This repository includes code to replicate all figures and tables in the paper.
 There are three steps to running the replication code:

 1. Clone this repository
 2. Download the required datasets and update paths (when necessary)